asutherland/tabdrome/proper/normalized_tabs.md

 - incognito: The standard chrome.tabs value indicating private browsing / incognito status.

+- audible: Standard chrome.tabs value indicating whether the tab is trying to make noise (but may be blocked by being muted.)

+- muted: Flattened tab.mutedInfo.muted value, is the tab muted?
+The fields are flattened because I'm more concerned about screwing up the traversal of an optional sub-object than I am about this structure being messy.
+- mutedReason: Flattened tab.mutedInfo.reason, currently defined to be one of "capture", "extension", "user".  "extension" means mutedExtensionId should be set.
+- mutedExtensionId: Flattened tab.mutedInfo.extensionId.

+- cookieStoreId: A string like "firefox-default" or "firefox-container-4" that identifies the origin suffix that identifies the cookie jar persistent storage for this tab is stored in.
+Feature-wise, this corresponds to Firefox's contextual identities functionality.
+The string  can be passed to browser.contextualIdentities.get() or used in the browser.cookies API as the name of a cookie store.

+- sessionId: A string identifier issued by the browser.sessions API when it is describing a persisted tab.
+Used by browser.sessions.restore() to restore a tab to existence.
+Not currently likely to be populated, but I was hoping this might secretly leak information from Firefox's session store.
+It does not.

 - width: The standard chrome.tabs clientWidth of the frame displaying the contents of the tab...
 I think?
 Gecko seems to provide it this way.